ministryofjustice/justice-gov-uk/.github/README.md

 1. Docker Compose
 2. Kubernetes

-Where `docker compose` provides a pre-production environment to develop features and apply upgrades, Kubernetes allows us to test our deployment to the Cloud Platform.
+Where `docker compose` provides a pre-production environment to develop features and apply upgrades, Kubernetes allows us to test and debug our deployments to the Cloud Platform.

 ### Setup